 Is E85 motor fuel a corny way to reduce American's dependence on foreign oil?
 E85 is being touted as an eco-friendly, alternative fuel that can provide a home-grown solution to reducing our need for fossil fuels and imported oil.

 What is E85?

-E85 is a blend of 85% ethanol alcohol and 15% gasoline (though during winter months, the percentage of gasoline may be increased to as much as 30% for easier cold weather starting).
+E85 is a blend of up to 85% ethanol alcohol and 15% gasoline (though during winter months, the percentage of gasoline may be increased to as much as 30% for easier cold weather starting).
 The alcohol in E85 is ethanol, the same kind of alcohol that is used in Vodka and other alcoholic beverages.

 E85 is a high octane fuel with an octane rating that can vary from 100 to 105 depending on the amount of gasoline in the blend, which can vary from 15 to as much as 30 percent or more depending on the season.
 More gasoline is typically added to the blend during cold weather to improve cold starting.